Lightning-AI/pytorch-lightning/docs/source-app/workflows/build_rest_api/add_api.rst

 .. displayitem::
    :header: Develop a Command Line Interface (CLI)
-   :description: Learn how to develop an CLI for your application.
+   :description: Learn how to develop an CLI for your App.
    :col_css: col-md-6
    :button_link: ../build_command_line_interface/index.html
    :height: 150